huggingface/blog/mask2former.md

 That's it!
 You now know about the difference between instance, semantic and panoptic segmentation, as well as how to use "universal architectures" such as Mask2Former using the [🤗 transformers](https://huggingface.co/transformers) library.

 We hope you enjoyed this post and learned something.
-Feel free to let us know whether you are satisfied with the results you get when fine-tuning Mask2Former.
+Feel free to let us know whether you are satisfied with the results when fine-tuning Mask2Former.

+If you liked this topic and want to learn more, we recommend the following resources:

+- Our [demo notebooks](https://github.com/NielsRogge/Transformers-Tutorials/blob/master/Mask2Former), which give a broader overview on inference with Mask2Former and visualizing its results.
+- The [live demo](https://huggingface.co/spaces/shivi/mask2former-demo) on the Hugging Face Hub which you can use to quickly try out Mask2Former on sample inputs of your choice.